L-Kiriroath/Dictionary/README.md

 Welcome to your personal dictionary
 You can view the dictionary by typing "view"
 You can add word to the dictionary by typing "add"
-You can quot the dictionary by typing "quit"
+You can quit the dictionary by typing "quit"
 : *your input here*
 ```
 ### 2. the option view will show your whole dictionary